 You can find the most up-to-date rates on our loan calculator page.

 Blockfi charges interest rate + origination fee (around 1-2% on average).
 Both of these depend on the above-mentioned criteria.

 What does Blockfi offer look like?

 Once you apply and go through the review process, Blockfi sends the offer that contains a couple of major points:

 - amount of crypto collateral you need to put up and stake

 - LTV (loan to value) which ranges from 20% to 50% on Blockfi platform.
 A lower LTV will require more cryptocurrency to be posted as collateral, and a higher LTV will require less.

-If you accept the offer, you will need to send the required crypto collateral to Gemini, who acts as a custodian for Blockfi funds (Gemini is licensed and insured custodian for the amounts held of up to $100 million)
+If you accept the offer, you will need to send the required crypto collateral to Gemini, who acts as a custodian for Blockfi funds (Gemini is a licensed and insured custodian for the amounts held off up to $100 million)

 BlockFi’s crypto loans are interest only loans, so you only need to pay interest over the term, and can repay in full at any time with no prepayment penalties.
 If you decide to pay off your loan early, you won’t be required to pay interest on the remaining length of the loan.
 (Click here to learn more about early crypto loan repayments)

 The second main product of Blockfi is their interest account or BIA.
 You can securely store any crypto of your choosing at BlockFi (actually in Gemini wallets as Gemini is their custodian) and receive interest paid monthly in cryptocurrency.
 This is one of the best bitcoin savings accounts on the market right now.